'Mother Of All Bubbles' Keeps Gold In Focus

 This is just one among numerous policy-making decisions that have members of both political parties, as well as independents, scratching their heads.
 Trump was elected to reform taxes, slash regulations and generally make business and capital formation run more smoothly.
 It’s unclear how private-asset seizures fit into that picture.

-If this administration resolved to stay on message and on course, and worked to bring fiscal relief to everyday Americans, it might receive greater support from those who voted for Trump—and perhaps even from those who didn’t.
+If this administration resolved to stay on message and on course, and worked to bring fiscal relief to everyday Americans, it might receive greater support from those who voted for Trump — and perhaps even from those who didn’t.

 U.S. Dollar in Bear Market, a Boon for Gold

 Since the start of the year, the five-year Treasury yield, adjusted for inflation, has risen about 150 percent.
-Normally this would put remarkable pressure on the price of gold—higher yields raise the opportunity cost of buying gold—but over the same period, the U.S. dollar has steadily weakened and is now officially in a bear market.
+Normally this would put remarkable pressure on the price of gold — higher yields raise the opportunity cost of buying gold — but over the same period, the U.S. dollar has steadily weakened and is now officially in a bear market.
 Because gold is priced in dollars, this has been supportive for prices.
-Year-to-date, the yellow metal is up more than 8 percent.
+Year to date, the yellow metal is up more than 8 percent.

-As I said, the greenback’s been on the decline for most of the year so far, but it slumped to a 13-month low against the euro last week following European Central Bank (ECB) president Mario Draghi’s remark that “monetary accommodation” would continue in the European Union (NYSEARCA:EU) until at least the end of the year.
+As I said, the greenback has been on the decline for most of the year so far, but it slumped to a 13-month low against the euro last week following European Central Bank (ECB) President Mario Draghi’s remark that “monetary accommodation” would continue in the European Union (EU) until at least the end of the year.

 “We need to be persistent and patient and prudent, because we’re not there yet,” Draghi said, referring to the fact that EU inflation and wage growth have been disappointingly slow, despite the bloc’s economic recovery since the financial crisis.
 (Indeed, the June purchasing manager’s indexes for emerging European markets were all above the key 50 mark for the first time in recent memory.)